-Elizabeth Morrison is a Registered Midwife at the Cowichan Midwifery Collective in Duncan, BC on Cowichan Territories.
+Elizabeth Morrison is a Registered Midwife at Matraea Midwives in Duncan, BC on Cowichan Territories.
 She completed her midwifery training at the University of British Columbia and has an undergraduate in history/environmental studies from the University of Victoria.
 She also works regularly at the Rankin Inlet Birth Center in Rankin Inlet, Nunavut.

-Elizabeth is passionate about increasing access to midwifery care in rural, underserved, and First Nation's communities, as well as inter-professional collaboration and practice.
-In her free time she can usually be found in the mountains exploring the beautiful outdoors, loves growing zucchini, and recently walked the entire length of the Pacific Crest Trail.
+Elizabeth is passionate about increasing access to midwifery care in rural, underserved, and First Nations communities, as well as inter-professional collaboration and practice.
+In her free time she can usually be found in the mountains exploring the beautiful outdoors, loves gardening, and is mama to new baby Théo.

 A mother of two daughters, Brianna and Esther; a born and raised Yukoner and member of the Vuntut Gwitchin First Nation, moved to Alberta to attend College and work.
 She returned home to have her first daughter in 2006.
 It was then that she started attending the Canadian Prenatal Nutrition Program (CPNP) at Skookum Jim Friendship Centre.
 After graduating from the program, she spent a short time volunteering and as the program assistant before taking over the program in 2008.